 The bill amends Section 59A-18-17 of the New Mexico Insurance Code to clarify coverage for certain excluded risks in insurance contracts.
 It maintains existing provisions regarding standard provisions in insurance contracts, the approval of substitute provisions by the superintendent, and the requirement for residential property insurance policies to cover repair or replacement costs without depreciation deductions.
-Additionally, it allows for the use of similar provisions from foreign or alien insurers and specifies that policies issued by domestic insurers for other jurisdictions may include provisions permitted under those laws.
+Additionally, it allows for the use of similar provisions from foreign or alien insurers and specifies that policies issued by domestic insurers for delivery in other jurisdictions may include provisions permitted under those jurisdictions.

 Statutes affected: introduced version: 59A-18-17